jbscott116/schema-model/README.md

 ```

 ## Create your Schema Model
-Instantiate a SchemaModel class with your schema
+Instantiate a SchemaModel class with your schema.
 ```
 var mySchemaModel = new SchemaModel(MY_SCHEMA)
 ```